Aissa Trad

 Interestingly, Arabic numbers are written left to right within the text, even though the surrounding text flows right to left.
 This is one of the quirks that children pick up naturally through exposure.

 For young children learning through ArabFingers, we start with the isolated form of each letter — the basic shape.
-This is equivalent to learning print letters in English before learning cursive.
-Children naturally progress to recognizing connected forms as they encounter Arabic text in books and signs.
+This is like learning print letters in English before learning cursive.
+Children naturally progress to recognizing connected forms as they meet Arabic in books and signs.

 English has five dedicated vowel letters (A, E, I, O, U) that appear inline with consonants.
-Arabic handles vowels differently — it has three long vowel letters (ا for "aa", و for "oo", ي for "ee") and uses small marks above or below consonants called diacritics to indicate short vowels.
+Arabic handles vowels differently — it has three long-vowel letters (ا for "aa", و for "oo", ي for "ee") and uses small marks above or below consonants, called diacritics (harakat), to show short vowels.

-In everyday Arabic writing (newspapers, books, signs), short vowel diacritics are usually omitted.
-Readers infer the correct vowels from context, just as English readers can understand "rd" means "read" or "red" from context.
-Children's books and the Quran include full diacritics to help learners.
+In everyday Arabic writing — newspapers, books, signs — short-vowel marks are usually left off.
+Readers infer the right vowels from context, just as English readers know "rd" could be "read" or "red" from context.
+Children's books and the Quran include full marks to help learners.

 This is actually an advantage for early learners — children using ArabFingers don't need to worry about vowels at all.
-They focus purely on recognizing consonant letter shapes and sounds, which is the foundation for reading.
+They focus purely on recognising consonant shapes and sounds, which is the foundation for reading.

-Many Arabic letters share the same basic shape and are distinguished only by the number and placement of dots.
+Many Arabic letters share the same basic shape and are told apart only by the number and placement of dots.
 For example, ب (Ba) has one dot below, ت (Ta) has two dots above, and ث (Tha) has three dots above — but the base shape is identical.
-This dot system means that once a child learns one letter shape, they effectively know several related letters.
+This dot system means that once a child learns one shape, they effectively know several related letters.

 In English, only the letters "i" and "j" use dots (called tittles).
-In Arabic, dots are a core part of the writing system — 15 of the 28 letters use dots to distinguish themselves from their dot-free counterparts.
+In Arabic, dots are a core part of the system — about half of the 28 letters use dots to set themselves apart from their dot-free cousins.

 Arabic contains several sounds that don't exist in English — the deep throat sounds ح (Hha), ع (Ain), and غ (Ghain), the emphatic consonants ص (Sad), ض (Dad), ط (Tah), and ظ (Zah), and the uvular ق (Qaf).
 These sounds are one of the beauties of Arabic and give the language its distinctive character.